 How else could I have handled this situation?

 How will I handle similar situations in the future?

 Take on a Problem Solver Mentality

 One way to overcome this trap requires a slight perspective shift.
-However, in order to make this perspective shift you will need to discipline yourself not to impulsively react to the situation.
+However, in order to make this perspective shift, you will need to discipline yourself not to impulsively react to the situation.
 Instead, your objective is to get a little curious about what is going on.
-Curiosity will create interest, and interest will subdue any irritation you might be feeling in the moment.
+Curiosity will create interest, and interest will subdue any irritation you might be feeling at the moment.